-In France, it was found that female judges did not impose harsher sentences, but as the proportion of female judges increased, longer prison and probation terms were imposed on female defendants.
+Studies in France found that female judges did not impose harsher sentences, but as the proportion of female judges increased, longer prison and probation terms were imposed on female defendants.
 Additionally, female judges tended to be harsher with female defendants in violent crime cases (Philippe, 2017).
-In other studies, it was found that female judges were more lenient with female defendants.
+In other French studies, female judges were more lenient with female defendants.
 Boyd and Nelson (2017) found that in criminal trials related to recreational drug use, female judges were more lenient than male judges in sentencing female defendants.
-Steffensmeier and Hebert (1999), found that the likelihood of female judges sentencing female defendants to imprisonment was 22% lower compared to male defendants, while for male judges, it was 14%.
+Steffensmeier and Hebert (1999) found that the likelihood of female judges sentencing female defendants to imprisonment was 22% lower compared to male defendants, while for male judges, it was 14% lower.
 Female defendants were generally less likely to be incarcerated.
-Some studies found no evidence of interaction between the gender of the defendants and the gender of the judges (Johnson, 2006).
+Some French studies found no evidence of interaction between the gender of the defendants and the gender of the judges (Johnson, 2006).

-Another type of study focused on experiments where research participants were asked to make a decision regarding a presented case (mock jurors).
-These studies showed that such decisions might be related to the gender of both the defendants and the evaluators (Devine & Caughlin, 2014).
+Another type of study focused on experiments where research participants were asked to decide on a presented case (mock jurors).
+These studies revealed that such decisions might be related to the gender of both the defendants and the evaluators (Devine & Caughlin, 2014).

-Regarding the defendant's gender, many studies focused on sexual assault, demonstrating primarily leniency towards women compared to men (Cramer, 1999; Henning & Feder, 2005; McCoy & Gray, 2007; Pozzulo et al., 2010).
-Specifically, evaluators tended to perceive a male defendant as more guilty than a female defendant (Rogers & Davies, 2007).
+Other studies focused on sexual assault, demonstrating primarily leniency towards women compared to men (Cramer, 1999; Henning & Feder, 2005; McCoy & Gray, 2007; Pozzulo et al., 2010).
+Specifically, evaluators tended to perceive a male defendant as more guilty than a female defendant (Rogers & Davies, 2007) in cases of sexual assault.

 In cases where the killing of an abusive partner was presented, male defendants were more likely to be convicted compared to female defendants (Maeder et al., 2018).
 Another study found that judges and jurors evaluated a defendant of the same gender more harshly.
 Police officers, prosecutors, and law students judged a man more severely than a woman, and female evaluators gave harsher sentences to attractive male defendants (Ahola et al., 2010).

 In a meta-analysis by Devine & Caughlin (2014), an almost negligible impact of the defendant's gender was found.
 Simultaneously, different patterns were observed among the evaluators.
-Non-student evaluators showed a slightly higher likelihood of finding a woman guilty compared to a man, with opposite findings among student evaluators.
+Nonstudent evaluators showed a slightly higher likelihood of finding a woman guilty compared to a man, with opposite findings among student evaluators.
 They also found that the impact of the evaluators' gender was moderated by the case type, with sexual violence cases tending to provoke harsher verdicts compared to other types of cases, where fewer differences were found.

-As can be seen, the literature on the contribution of gender to guilt assessment and sentencing indicates that the gender of the defendants, as well as the gender of the judges or evaluators, has the potential to influence the outcomes of the judicial process.
+As can be seen, the literature on the contribution of gender to guilt assessment and sentencing indicates that the gender of defendants as well as the gender of judges or evaluators has the potential to influence the outcomes of the judicial process.
 However, the results are inconsistent.
-In some studies, no interaction was found between the gender of the defendants and the gender of the judges in relation to sentencing; in others, it was found that female judges were harsher with female defendants compared to male judges, while other studies found that female judges were more lenient in sentencing female defendants.
+In some studies, no interaction was found between the gender of defendants and the gender of judges concerning sentencing; in others, it was found that female judges were harsher with female defendants compared to male judges, while other studies found that female judges were more lenient in sentencing female defendants.
 The only clear finding that emerged from the studies was that judges generally tended to treat female defendants more leniently than male defendants.

 The Functional Theory of Cognition